Johnappayi/asj-quiz-app/README.md

 # ASJ-Quiz-app
 Hello there
-Check out the master branch for an Photography Quiz App
+Check out the master branch for a Photography Quiz App